DrpChallenge/main/README.md

 - `render`: Visualizes the state of agents at each step.

 - `close`: `print('Environment CLOSE')`

-- `get_pos_list`: Returns the current positions and states of all agents in a dictionary-list format.

 - `step`: [Please see below](#step)

 - `get_log` : the results of each run can be displayed.

-> [!NOTE]
-> If this is your first time reading this introduction, you can skip from section 4 (Representation of Agent's Current Position) to section 7 (Agent Observation and Action).
+-->

+- `env.get_pos_list()`: Returns the current positions and states of all agents in a dictionary-list format.

+- `env.G`: Returns the map informations including nodes and edges.

 <a id ="position"></a>